 - Courage to move forward even when others have backed off.

 Do you think this is impossible?
 Nope.
-All you have to do is tap into your superlative people management skills and follow our next tip.
+All you have to do is tap into your excellent people management skills and follow our next tip.

-Effectively multi-tasks as Coach, Mentor and head Cheerleader
+9. Effectively Multi-tasks as Coach, Mentor, and Head Cheerleader